GregWickham/WordNet_Editor_WPF/index.md

 ![Word sense navigator](/images/Word_sense_navigator_1.jpg)

 The word sense navigator is similar to the synset navigator:  Many of its lists contain word senses adjacent to the focused word sense, through relations defined in WordNet.
-For example, "descendent" is an adjective derived from the verb "descend":
+For example, **descendent** is an adjective derived from the verb **descend**:

 ![Word sense navigator - descendant](/images/Word_sense_navigator_descendent.jpg)

-If we double-click "descendent" in the list of words derived from "descend," "descendent" becomes the new focus of the word senses navigator:
+If we double-click **descendent** in the list of words derived from **descend**, **descendent** becomes the new focus of the word senses navigator:

 ![Word sense navigator - descendent focused](/images/Word_sense_navigator_descendent_focused.jpg)

-The adjective "descendent" is linked to a different synset than the verb synset **"move downward and lower, but not necessarily all the way"**.
+The adjective word sense **descendent** is linked to a different synset than the verb synset **"move downward and lower, but not necessarily all the way"**.
 To make the "descendent" synset the focus of the synset navigator, you can drag its word sense header and drop it onto the synset gloss header:

 ![Drag word sense and drop it onto synset gloss](/images/DragWordSenseToSynset.gif)